collinalexbell/SpectrumWifiCrack/readme.md

 ex := "spacesaver911"
 ```

 This produces 33489369000 combinations.

-On my macbook air with 4000k/s hashrate, this would take 95 days to crack.
-On a GPU, it would take significantly less time.
+I just got a new GPU that can hash PBKDF2 at ~800 MH/s, which would render the password in ~40 seconds.

 If I were to write all the enumerated passwords out to a file, each on a new line, the file would be 435 gigabytes in size. ~34 of those gigabytes would be newlines.